wholden23/wholden23/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a student studying cybersecurity, with skills in technology, desktop and network support.
+I am dedicated to transition into this field, specifically hoping to join a Security Operations Center (SOC) as a tier 1 Analyst

 ## Objective
 [Provide Objective - Remove this afterwards]]